What This Plan Delivers

 Week 2: Math Mastery (Days 8 to 14)

-Most students who fail this exam lose 7 or more of the 10 math questions.
-Not because the math is hard.
+Many students lose avoidable points on math.
+Not because the math is advanced.
 Because they never dedicated time to it.

 Day 8: Commission calculations (~75 min)